bingomanatee/looking-glass-engine-3-2/README.md

     It has transactional locking and validation.
 3. The `ValueStore` is a collection of ValueStream properties.
 It has actions.

-Complete documentation is in the doc folder run `yarn add -g gitdocs; gitdocs serve` for a documentation site.
+Complete documentation is in the doc folder

+run `yarn add -g gitdocs; gitdocs serve` to host the documentation site locally